 Kalyani Madhura Ramachandran

 Kalyani studies the art of premodern South Asia.
-Her dissertation The Art of Phanigiri, ca. 1st- 4th centuries CE highlights the earliest sculptural history of Deccan (south) India through an investigation of Buddhist complexes in ancient Andhra.
-Her second project focuses on the sculptor Isamu Noguchi.
+Her dissertation The Art of Phanigiri: Innovation and Ideology in the Riverine Deccan, ca. 1st – 4th centuries CE focuses on an ancient Buddhist complex in Andhradesa and highlights the earliest sculptural history of Deccan (south) India.
+She holds a minor in British Art.

 Prior to joining Columbia, Kalyani was a Research Assistant in the Department of Asian Art at the Metropolitan Museum of Art where she conducted research for five exhibitions including Tree and Serpent: Early Buddhist Art in India, 200 BCE – 400 CE.
 She has a B.A. from the University of Delhi where she received the Department of History Prize and an MPhil from the University of Oxford on the Rhodes Scholarship.